-Heating and hot water

-Repair Category 1 Notes We note the heating system has been upgraded and replaced in the more recent past.
-We assume any balance of the manufacturer's warranty can be made available.
-We assume service records can also be made available for the system as appropriate.
+Heating and hot water Repair Category 1 Notes We note the electric heaters are of mixed pattern with storage heaters having been removed.
 We assume the heating and hot water appliances have been installed and maintained in line with the manufacturer's guidelines.

 Drainage

-Repair Category 1 Notes No significant defects were noted.
+Repair Category 1

+Notes No significant defects were noted.